DrewML/dotcomblog/posts/[2023-11-6]hide-your-large-json-files-from-the-typescript-compiler.md

 ## resolveJsonModule

-TypeScript supports a pretty cool feature, `resolveJsonModule,` which gives you 2 key things:
+TypeScript supports a pretty cool feature, `resolveJsonModule`, which gives you 2 key things:

 1. Will prevent the compiler from barking if you import a JSON file as if it was a JavaScript module
 2. Will infer types based on the shape of the imported JSON

 Unfortunately, the inference provided by this feature can become quite expensive if you have massive JSON files being imported anywhere.